Written By

 Did You Know?

-Paragard is manufactured in the United States and the IUD’s removal strings are hand tied one by one to each device.
+Paragard is manufactured in the United States, and the IUD’s removal threads are hand-tied to each device one by one.

 Source: Cooper Surgical

 Cooper markets the medical device as a convenient, no-hassle birth control device that is over 99 percent effective.
-Once in place, Paragard works for up to 10 years and can be removed any time a woman wishes to conceive.
+Once in place, Paragard works for up to 10 years and can be removed whenever the user wishes to conceive.

-Most insurance plans cover Paragard, and it’s available at little to no cost out of pocket, according to Planned Parenthood.
+Most insurance plans cover Paragard, which is available at little to no cost out of pocket.

 How Does Paragard Work?

 Paragard is a small, flexible, T-shaped plastic device with copper wrapped around it.
-The implant’s stem is about 1.42 inches tall and its arms measure about 1.26 inches across.
-It has strings attached to it for easy removal.
+The implant’s stem is about 1.42 inches tall, and its arms measure about 1.26 inches across.
+Strings are attached to it for easy removal.

-Unlike other IUDs such as Skyla and Mirena, Paragard doesn’t contain hormones.
-It doesn’t prevent ovulation or stop a woman’s period.
-Instead, it uses copper to prevent pregnancy.
+Unlike other IUDs, such as Skyla and Mirena, Paragard doesn’t contain hormones.
+It doesn’t prevent ovulation or stop periods.
+Instead, it uses copper to interfere with sperm mobility, so they can’t fertilize the egg.

 Diagram showing how a copper iud is placed within the uterus